Chrislee187/chess.db/src/chess.games.db.pgnimporter/readme.md

 The games will be imported to the database specified in the `appsettings.json`, `DbServerType` & `ChessDB` properties.

-See [chess.game.db](https://github.com/Chrislee187/chess.db/tree/master/src/chess.games.db) readme for more inforation on the DB configuration settings.
+See [chess.game.db](https://github.com/Chrislee187/chess.db/tree/master/src/chess.games.db) readme for more information on the DB configuration settings.

 ## Example Usage
 Build with `dotnet build` and run the compiled `chess.games.db.exe`, or use `dotnet run .\chess.games.db.pgnimporter -- .\SampleFiles`